dougeby/IntuneDocs/intune/groups-get-started.md

 ---
 # required metadata

-title: Get started with groups in the Intune Azure portal previewtitleSuffix: "Intune Azure preview"
+title: Get started with groups in the IntunetitleSuffix: "Intune on Azure"
 description: Learn what's new with groups in the Intune Azure portal preview
 keywords:
 author: nathbarn